How to Calculate GILTI Tax on Foreign Earnings

 Streamline your GILTI calculations

 Translating tax regulations into useable calculation templates is cumbersome.
-Bloomberg Tax Workpapers can simplify complex international tax data, like GILTI.
+Bloomberg Tax Workpapers can simplify complex international tax data – including GILTI.

 GILTI and Subpart F income